cbarmoy/HomeProject/README.md

-# 🦠 Bacterial Growth Simulation
+# 🦠 Bioreactor Simulation

-Welcome to the most epic bacteria party simulator you'll ever see!
-Watch as your tiny bacterial friends navigate through life, eat glucose, and try not to get too tipsy on their own metabolites. 🎉
+Welcome to the Bioreactor Simulation!
+This interactive tool, built with Python and Dash, models the behavior of *E. coli* in a dynamic microenvironment.
+Watch as bacteria consume glucose, produce acetate, and respond to environmental factors like fluid dynamics and metabolite toxicity.

 ## 🚀 Prerequisites